QASS/qass-tools-networking/docs/source/analyzer_socket.rst

 happens if one of two things is happening.
 Either it will raise from the third custom exception, :class:`ConnectionError`, and will be a consequential error or there is a return value from the analyzer expected but nothing is given and a timeout engages.
 Please check for Analyzer4D functionality in both cases.
 This :class:`ConnectionError` is raisen by unexpected loss of connection or no connection with the optimizer in the first hand.

+Safety Mode
+***********

+Class object contains safety method which is available by parsing a command list under keyword argument `auto_stop`.
+Safety mode means an automatically supervised state of started services as sine generator, measuring, monitoring and operator functions.
+State will be always saved and is callable by corresponding properties.
+By activating auto stop for a single service or for all services, before exiting with statement command will be send to stop service.
+A full list of avaiblen auto stops is provided in the following: `all`, `sineGen`, `measuring`, `monitoring`, `operatorFunction`

 Examples
 ********